-Born in South Woodford, England, in December 1881, he was educated at St Lawrence College and passed the first examination of the incorporated Law Society.
-His youthful attention was drawn to the New World and in particular, to the excitement of the Klondike Gold Rush.
+Charles Henry Ludovic Sharman was born in South Woodford, England, in December 1881.
+He was educated at St Lawrence College and passed the first examination of the incorporated Law Society.
+His youthful attention was drawn to the New World, and in particular, to the excitement of the Klondike Gold Rush.

 He joined the North West Mounted Police (NWMP) in 1898, serving with Colonel Sam Steele in the Klondike, gaining promotion to Sergeant.
-His North West Mounted Police service was interrupted in 1902 when he volunteered for duty in South Africa with the 5th Canadian Mounted Rifles.
-He was granted leave and seconded to the Canadian Contingent, however, he arrived too late to see action.
+His North West Mounted Police service was interrupted in 1902, when he volunteered for duty in South Africa with the 5th Canadian Mounted Rifles.
+He was granted leave and seconded to the Canadian Contingent.
+He arrived too late to see action.

 At the outbreak of the First World War, Major Sharman was seconded to the Canadian Expeditionary Force and assigned command of the 1st Brigade’s 1st Battery.
 He was wounded at Ypres, evacuated to England and subsequently placed on convalescent leave in Canada.

-Promoted to Lieutenant-Colonel in July 1916, he returned to France to command the 4th Brigade, Canadian Field Artillery, the only artillery formation to accompany the 2nd Division to France.
+Promoted to Lieutenant-Colonel in July 1916, he returned to France to command the 4th Brigade, Canadian Field Artillery, the only artillery formation to accompany the 2nd Division in France.

-He became Commander Royal Artillery, Dvina Force and handled Canadian and Russian guns as well as a number of Royal Navy gunboats in a series of engagements against the vastly numerically superior Bolshevik forces.
-His practical ability and determined nature was demonstrated by the transport of three sorely-needed 60-pounders over land by sled 120 miles from Murmansk to the front in only ten days, an undertaking the Ordnance authorities had pronounced impossible, Lieutenant-Colonel Sharman was awarded the Order of St Vladimire with Swords, 4th Class, by the Czarist government in recognition of his work and leadership.
+He became Commander Royal Artillery, Dvina Force and handled Canadian and Russian guns, as well as a number of Royal Navy gunboats in a series of engagements against the vastly numerically superior Bolshevik forces.
+His practical ability and determined nature was demonstrated, with the transport of three sorely-needed 60-pounders.
+Transported over land by sled 120 miles from Murmansk to the front in only ten days, an undertaking the Ordnance authorities had pronounced impossible.
+Lieutenant-Colonel Sharman was awarded the Order of St Vladimire with Swords, 4th Class, by the Czarist government in recognition of his work and leadership.
 On his return to Canada in June 1919, he was appointed Brevet Colonel.

-Returning to civilian life and the civil service, he later served as Chief of the Canadian Narcotic Service 1927-1946, was Canadian delegate to the Opium Advisory Committee 1934-1946, acted as Chairman of the United Nations Narcotic Commission 1946-1947 and worked as a member of the United Nations Drug Supervisory Committee 1948-1953.
+Returning to civilian life and the civil service, he later served as Chief of the Canadian Narcotic Service (1927-1946), was a Canadian delegate to the Opium Advisory Committee (1934-1946), acted as Chairman of the United Nations Narcotic Commission (1946-1947), and worked as a member of the United Nations Drug Supervisory Committee (1948-1953).
 He retired in 1958.